1979 Houston Astros season: Ken Forsch's no-hitter

-On April 7, Ken Forsch tossed a no-hitter against the Atlanta Braves to lead a 6–0 win at the Astrodone.
-From the second until the eighth inning, the Astros hurler retired 20 batters consecutively.
-Forsch was recognized with the NL Player of the Week Award for April 8.
-His older brother, Bob, had also pitched a no-hitter as a member of the St. Louis Cardinals nearly one year prior on April 16, 1978, a 5–0 win over the Philadelphia Phillies.
+Though Forsch had been mainstay on the Astros' pitching staff throughout the entire decade since picking up his first major league win in 1970, he had authored a 23–28 record over the next three seasons.
+Hence, Forsch was moved from the starting rotation to the bullpen.
+He did gain an All-Star selection in 1976 while recording 19 saves.
+In 1979, Forsch was reinstated into the rotation.
+Meanwhile, his older brother, Bob, had also pitched a no-hitter as a member of the St. Louis Cardinals nearly one year prior on April 16, 1978, a 5–0 victory over the Philadelphia Phillies.
 Hence, the Forsches become the first set of brothers to have pitched a no-hitter in the major leagues..